compusom/Ver23-07-2025/README.md

 Some features use the OpenAI API to generate insights.
 Set the `OPENAI_API_KEY` environment variable with a valid API key before running the report scripts if you want to enable this functionality.
+You can also configure the key from the GUI by clicking the **Configurar API Key GPT** button.

 When generating a monthly bitácora report through the GUI you can now choose how many complete months to compare (between 2 and the number of detected months).
 Use the spinbox in the Bitácora configuration section to select the desired number of months.

+Two buttons are available to generate reports: **GENERAR REPORTE** for a standard report and **GENERAR + GPT** to include extra GPT analysis.

 ## Report Format